dhiegogoncalves/dhiegogoncalves/README.md

 My name is Dhiego and I'm full stack developer.

- - 🌱 I’m currently learning React and React Native
+ - 🌱 I’m currently learning Flutter.
- - :heart: Technologies: Javascript, Typescript, Java, C# ...
+ - :heart: Technologies: Javascript, Typescript, Java, C#.

 <!--
 **dhiegogoncalves/dhiegogoncalves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.